hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 In more precise terms, imagine a three channel colour image (RGB) that's $W$ pixels wide and $H$ pixels tall.
-This image can be represented in a computer as a multi-dimensional array ($W \times H
-\times 3$) of floats, each going between $0$ (minimum brightness) to
-$1$ (maximum brightness).
+This image can be represented in a computer as an array of $W \times H \times 3$ floats, each going between $0$ (minimum brightness) to $1$ (maximum brightness).
 Let's further assume that we have $K$ categories of things that we'd like to classify the image as being one of.

 {{< figure src="//placehold.it/1440x960/f4bc87/ffffff" title="TODO: An image visualising the problem (from handwritten notes)." >}}